wixplosives/stylable.io/docs/references/variables.md

 ### Array

-Use `st-array` to define a variable that holds a list of values that can be accessed by zero-based index.
+Use `st-array` to define a variable that holds a list of comma separated values that can be accessed by a zero-based index as the second argument to the `value()` function.

 ```css
 :vars {